naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

    * System Design interviews are par for the course for senior software engineering interviews -- this is something that a candidate should be familiar with in the course of their everyday work.
    * Technical Communication Interviews are a flavor of System Design Interviews where the candidate is asked to describe a past project they built in technical detail, discussing the trade-offs, the constraints, the solution, and their involvement with the project
    * It's worth noting that the programming project is an *intense* exercise.
-While one could do a Pragmatic Practical or a LeetCode style interview, it would not add much more signal and the interviewer should expect that a candidate's performance realistically will decrease as the day wears on.
+While one could do a Pragmatic Practical or a LeetCode style interview, the interviewer should expect that a candidate's performance realistically will decrease as the day wears on.
 9. After the interviews are done for the day, the candidate meets with the recruiter for a 15 minute sync, describing their experience interviewing with the company.
 They leave, and the team makes a final decision on the candidate.

 ## How this type of interview addresses the needs of both parties